XrossMediaBar: Themes

 Themes can be created by Sony's official PlayStation 3 theme creator software or by theme compilers from third-party developers.
 PlayStation 3 themes are able to store images and sounds in order for users to customize their system's XMB.
 Themes can be shared via the internet and can be downloaded directly to the PS3 system via the PS3's web browser.

 Sony Computer Entertainment also makes official themes available through the PlayStation Store, a service which is part of the PlayStation Network.
 A Dynamic Themes feature was added in software version 3.00 which allows the user to use animated themes.
 These themes may feature animated backgrounds which change throughout the day or respond to user input.

 Developer

 Q-Games Ltd, a small development company based in Kyoto, Japan, developed the graphics technology behind the XMB, its stylized background, and the built-in music visualizers.
 Sony has also collaborated with Stanford University to bring the Folding@home project to the PS3.
 Once downloaded, the program can be configured to run when the system is idle or executed manually from the XMB.
-Folding@home has now been integrated into Life with PlayStation, which has been discontinued as of November 2012.
+Folding@home was later integrated into Life with PlayStation, which has been discontinued as of November 2012.